 Shoreditch’s former town hall provides the rather unexpected setting for The Clove Club.
 Though it’s a far more sophisticated structure than many centres of civic life.

+I’d recommend the set menus, and the seafood dishes in particular are utterly delectable.
 You can watch the chefs as they move skilfully around the elegant kitchen, its blue tiled walls picking out its position as the focal point.

 Expect to see top drawer British produce being transformed with flair into flavoursome dishes – and it all unfolds before your very eyes.